It’s very simple: PIKE does not tolerate hazing.

 Each chapter is aware that hazing is not acceptable conduct for any members to inflict upon one another and that no one should submit to any form of hazing as a condition of membership.
 Every member should refuse to participate in any hazing activity and, as importantly, should refuse to permit hazing being inflicted upon them.

 If a member is approached and asked to participate in an activity which may be considered hazing:

 The purpose in providing this information is not because any members intend to haze pledges.
-However, when there are several personalities in a chapter, there is a remote possibility that some individual may, on the spur of the moment, ignore the Chapter’s prohibition on hazing, and attempt a hazing activity with a pledge.
+However, when there are several personalities in a chapter, there is a remote possibility that some individual may, on the spur of the moment, ignore the Chapter’s prohibition on hazing, and attempt a hazing activity with a new member.
 Everyone should understand their rights and not be intimidated.

 Each member has a personal responsibility not to condone any sort of hazing.